-Distance Education Courses and Student Identity Authentication Requirements and Policy physical place.
+Distance Education Courses and Student Identity Authentication Requirements and Policy

+SACSOC defines a distance education course as one in which more than 50 percent of the planned instruction occurs when students and instructor(s) are not in the same physical place.
 Distance education courses, therefore, include online, remote, and hybrid courses as defined above.
 Per SACSCOC and University policy, all distance education courses are required to follow our Distance Education Student Authentication Policy procedures (please see below), and these requirements and policies must be stated in the course syllabus.
 Further, any projected additional student charges associated with verification of student identity must be indicated on the courses schedule and course syllabus.